KohlsTechnology/eunomia/README.md

 #### Installing with Kubernetes Ingress

 Update [values.yaml](deploy/helm/eunomia-operator/values.yaml) file for ingress configuration.
-If you doesn't want to change the file we can enabled ingress from command line as well.
+If you don't want to change the file, you can enable ingress from command line as well.

 For running with default configuration